Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Numerical Examples

 \subsection{Graph Laplacian}

 { Efficient computation of SISO and MIMO transfer functions of large graph-Laplacians is important for efficient clustering of big data sets, computation of centrality measures and other applications \cite{lot2008,Benzi2020MatrixFI,druskin2022distance}.
-For our numerical experiments we} take the \texttt{web-BerkStan} grap from the SNAP (Standford network analysis project) \cite{snapnets} and turn it into an undirected graph by symmetrization.
+For our numerical experiments we} take the \texttt{web-BerkStan} graph from the SNAP (Standford network analysis project) \cite{snapnets} and turn it into an undirected graph by symmetrization.
 The original graph has 685230 nodes and 7600595 edges and we construct the normalized graph Laplacian $A$ as our test matrix.
 The nodes of the graph represent pages from berkeley/stanford.edu domains and directed edges (here converted to undirected edges) represent hyperlinks between them.
 The data were collected in 2002.

-As $B$ matrix we take $p=3$ delta functions chosen at random nodes\footnote{With random seed 1 we obtain delta functions at nodes 207168, 100562, and 63274.}.
+As $B$ matrix we take $p=3$ (graph) delta functions chosen at random nodes\footnote{With random seed 1 we obtain delta functions at nodes 207168, 100562, and 63274.}.
+The graph Laplacian is nonnegative definite, where the null space of the graph Laplacian consists of constant vectors on every connected graph component.
+The columns of $B$ are graph delta functions in our experiments and thus not orthogonal to the null space; however, excluding the case of connected graph components of dimension 1 (single disconnected nodes), the intersection of the column space of $B$ with the null space of $A$ is empty, and as such, satisfies the condition of Remark~\ref{rem:Nullspace}.

-In Figure~\ref{fig:GraphLap} we evaluate the resolvent $\phi(A,s)=(A+s I)^{-1}$ for $s=10^{-4}$ showing that the error bound is tight and the extrapolation formulas give similar results.
+In Figure~\ref{fig:GraphLap} we evaluate the resolvent $\phi(A,s)=(A+s I)^{-1}$ for $s=10^{-4}$ showing that the error bound is tight and the averaging formulas give similar results.
 After $m=50$ block iterations the error for various values of $s$ is displayed in Figure \ref{fig:GraphLap2}.

 { In contrast to PDE operators on unbounded domains, data-related graphs may exhibit spectral distributions with non-vanishing gaps even at very large dimensions.
 Consequently, they cannot be regarded as approximations of the problems discussed in Proposition~\ref{prop:corr}.
-Nevertheless, as illustrated in Figure~\ref{fig:GraphLap}, quadrature approximations for such graphs can demonstrate linear convergence, in which case they satisfy tight block-Gauss-Radau bounds and their extrapolation will be efficient. }
+Nevertheless, as illustrated in Figure~\ref{fig:GraphLap}, quadrature approximations for such graphs can demonstrate linear convergence, in which case they satisfy tight block Gauss-Radau bounds and their averaging will be efficient. }